 Cung Temple – Ngoc Well

 Cung Temple is located in Viem Xa area, Kinh Bac ward (also known as Diem village).
 The miracle of Cung Temple has been famous among the people for a long time, since the Tien Ly and Tien Le dynasties.
-During the Ly dynasty, the court’s mandarins and soldiers fought along the Cau River and came to this place to pray for help, and all were answered to defeat the invaders.
+During the Ly dynasty, the court’s mandarins and soldiers fought along the Cau River and came to this place to pray for help, and all were answered, leading to the defeat of the invaders.

 In the middle of Cung Temple’s yard is Ngoc Well.
-Ngoc Well is semicircular, about 20m² wide, including 11 brick steps, 4 stone steps and 1 ironwood step close to the edge of the well.
+Ngoc Well is semicircular, about 20 m² in area, with 11 brick steps, 4 stone steps, and 1 ironwood step near the edge of the well.

-At the bottom of the well is a layer of natural laterite about 10m deep, the water in the jade well is clear blue, you can see all the way to the bottom.
+At the bottom of the well is a layer of natural laterite about 10m deep.
+The water in the jade well is clear blue, and you can see all the way to the bottom.
 The water drawn from the well can be drunk directly without filtering or boiling, and will taste cool and naturally sweet like no other.

-Nowadays, Cung Temple – Ngoc Well is a tourist attraction that attracts many visitors from all over to visit, pray for love, career, and good family.
-Cung Temple worships two princesses Tien Dung and Thuy Tien, daughters of Emperor Ly Thanh Tong, who had the merit of founding the village and passing on the profession to the people.
+Nowadays, Cung Temple – Ngoc Well is a tourist attraction that draws many visitors from all over to visit and pray for love, career, and a good family.
+Cung Temple worships two princesses, Tien Dung and Thuy Tien, daughters of Emperor Ly Thanh Tong, who had the merit of founding the village and passing on the profession to the people.

 Do Temple

-Dong temple was built during the reign of the Le King in Dinh Bang Village, Tu Son ward and it has been altered several times since.
+Dong Temple was built during the reign of the Le King in Dinh Bang Village, Tu Son ward, and it has been altered several times since.
 The major reconstruction took place under the reign of Le Trung Hung in the 17th century.
-At that time, a high wall of ancient architectural style built to surround the temple.
+At that time, a high wall of ancient architectural style was built to surround the temple.

-The outer wall is next to the brick wall at the end of the guesthouse and has four palanquins on each side.
-Going from the five-dragon entrance to the lakeside, visitors will see a water puppet stage with eight roofs and curved corners.
-By the semi-circle shaped lake is the house of stelae.
+The outer wall, next to the brick wall at the end of the guesthouse, has four palanquins on each side.
+On the way from the five-dragon entrance to the lakeside, visitors will see a water puppet stage with eight roofs and curved corners.
+By the semi-circle-shaped lake is the house of stelae.

 But Thap Pagoda